oohlaf/dotsecrets/README.rst

     Source '/home/olaf/src/dotfiles/irssi/.irssi/config' and smudged source differ
     Please adjust filter definition or validate your stored secrets

-In this case the nick was set to myname not mynick.
-The intermediate files are deleted after the comparison is made.
+In the example above, key nick was set to myname not mynick in the secrets store.
+When the command finishes, the intermediate files are deleted.
 If you want to retain those files for closer inspection, specify the ``--keep`` flag on the command line.

 When you are satisfied with the output you can add the original source under version control.
 The clean filter will be applied before the commit.